JuliaIDE/Julia-LT/README.md

 * Similarly, data frame input; have the ease-of-use of an excel style spreadsheet right inside your file.
 Copy + paste data directly from Excel to Julia, for example.
   * This could taken even further, by having a mode where the spreadsheet is the primary environment, “code boxes” are secondary.
 Could be great for quick stats work.
 * Further ideas within scope:
-  * Better story for windows users; i.e. a Julia installer.
-  * Perhaps also a custom Light Table installer specifically designed to get non-programmer users up and running as quickly as possible.
+  * Perhaps a custom Light Table installer specifically designed to get non-programmer users up and running as quickly as possible.